 - Part 1.
 Causes of iPad Stuck in Headphone Mode

-- 1. Video Tutorial: Fix iPad Stuck in Headphone Mode
+- Part 2.
+Video Tutorial: Fix iDevice Stuck in Headphone Mode

-- 2. Try Hot Program — Joyoshare UltFix iOS System Recovery [Highest Success Rate]
+- Solution 1.
+Try Hot Program — Joyoshare UltFix iOS System Recovery [Highest Success Rate]

 Part 1.
 Causes of iPad Stuck in Headphone Mode

 There could be several factors responsible for iPad stuck in headphone mode.
-The list of most feasible reasons as noted below:
+The list of most feasible reasons is noted below:

-1. Video Tutorial: Fix iPad Stuck in Headphone Mode
+Part 2.
+Video Tutorial: Fix iDevice Stuck in Headphone Mode

-3. Common Ways to Fix iPad Stuck in Headphone Mode
+Part 3.
+Basic Fxies to iPad Stuck in Headphones Mode

 Solution 1.
 Plug in, Plug out